Websoft9Archive/ansible-redis/docs/solution-remote.md

 Redis provided Access Control List [ACL](https://redis.io/topics/acl), after Redis 6.0, These features have been enhanced.

-The easiest way to authenticate is to set a password:
+Enable password is need for Internet access, the easiest way to authenticate is to set a password:

-1. Edit Redis config，find the
+1. Edit [Redis config file](/stack-components.md#redis),find the item below

 ```
 # Warning: since Redis is pretty fast an outside user can try up to